Little airline jargon words mean a lot when it comes to being on time or making a connection — “out” is not “off,” and “on” is not “in.”

 In theory, when a plane is “out,” devices should be in airplane mode.
 For those checking on if someone’s flight has left on time, seeing or hearing “out” might be cause for relaxation.

 But “out” can mean anywhere from a few feet from the gate to “out” on the tarmac near the runways.
 Plus, a plane can be “out” for a very long time during periods of bad weather or air traffic congestion.
 Usually, planes take off within half an hour.
-However, during weather delays, I’ve personally sat for over an hour and have clients who’ve been stranded for longer.
+However, during weather delays, I’ve personally sat for more than an hour and have clients who’ve been stranded for longer.

 “Off” refers to taking off.

-The plane is actually in the air.
-Generally, once a plane is “off,” it’s easier to determine actual arrival time, barring unforeseen events.
+The plane is now actually in the air.
+Generally, once a plane is “off,” it’s easier to determine the actual arrival time, barring unforeseen events.
 The closer “out” time is to “off” time, the more chance the plane will be on time.